 RavenHearse at Trail Dust Town

-There will be two tours sure to please everyone.
-The Green Tour is suitable for kids under 7 and kids with special needs, it's considered not scary at all, but fun and educational — there's even candy at the end.
-The Red Tour is not recommended for kids under 8 and some adults who don't like to be spooked.
-This year's theme is about evil nightmares, creatures and challenging your imagination.
+• The Green Tour is suitable for kids under 7 and those with special needs, it's considered not scary at all, but fun and educational, there's even candy at the end.

 Where: Trail Dust Town, 6541 E. Tanque Verde Road —look for the green building in front of the park.